ABKGroup/RosettaStone/README.md

 #### Communication between Bookshelf (*.aux, *.scl, *.nodes, *.route, *.nets, *.pl, *.shapes) and OpenDB
 - Standard physical design data model (LEF/DEF) formats -> OpenDB

 The central database in RosettaStone is OpenDB.
-This script creates OpenDB from LEF/DEF formats.
+The following script creates OpenDB from LEF/DEF formats.

 ```shell
 cd odbComm
 ${OpenROAD_binary_path}/openroad -python make_odb.py
 ```
-Below is a sample of the setting section defined by the user located at the top of the script.
+Below is an example of the user-defined Settings section located at the top of the script.
-By adding designs to the design_list, you can create multiple designs of OpenDB.
+By adding designs to the design_list, you can create multiple OpenDB instances, one per design.

 ```shell
 ################ Settings #################